 2. Sports injuries

 Athletes put added pressure on their feet and ankles, so when injury strikes, it’s important to get expert care.
-The team at Town Center Orthopaedic Associates offers specialized care to athletes who want to get back in the game and perform at their best.
+The team at Town Center Orthopaedics offers specialized care to athletes who want to get back in the game and perform at their best.

 Strong, fibrous bands of tissue called tendons hold together the bones in your feet and ankles, connecting tissue to bone and muscle and giving you the ability to move your feet.
 Overuse and inflammation can cause a painful condition called tendonitis.
 Seeing a foot and ankle specialist can help your condition improve and even prevent tendonitis in the future.